lkabuci/Botflix/README.md

 ```bash
 botflix
 ```
-`botflix` is the replacement for the command prefix `python3 main.py` in this readme. for example `python3 main.py config "vlc"` will be `botflix config "vlc"`, which is the final step after installation.
+`botflix` is the replacement for the command prefix `python3 main.py` in this readme. for example `python3 main.py config "vlc"` will be `botflix config "vlc"`, the final step after installation.
 #### For others
-> Botflix is written in python, and it depends on [webtorrent](https://github.com/webtorrent/webtorrent-cli), [NodeJS](https://nodejs.org) and [npm](https://www.npmjs.com)
+> Botflix is written in Python, and it depends on [webtorrent](https://github.com/webtorrent/webtorrent-cli), [NodeJS](https://nodejs.org) and [npm](https://www.npmjs.com)

 1. install NodeJS on your machine ([read mode](https://nodejs.org/en/download/)).
 ```bash